pivotaljohn/memorex/android/architecture/reading--android-codelab.md

 ## Wrapping *any* Resource

 Even seemingly simple resources (e.g. [ImageFileImpl](https://github.com/googlecodelabs/android-testing/blob/305e806d819d068e8f960263865755ead8676fa8/app/src/main/java/com/example/android/testing/notes/util/ImageFileImpl.java)) are extracted with an interface in front to facilitate injecting a testing/mock implementation.

+## Custom Hamcrest Matchers (incubating)

+* this example shows how custom matchers can start out life merely as a private method on the test class.
+- details of locating views are really only important when troubleshooting tests and reduce readability; extracting them should feel like extracting a method in an implementation class.

 ## Instrumenting for Espresso